 • HIV screening and counseling for sexually-active women.

 ObamaCare: Focusing on Preventive Services for Women

 President Obama has made it clear, “ObamaCare doesn’t regulate health care, it regulates health insurance”.
-ObamaCare ensures women have access to preventive services.
-Providing better preventive care for women will help to bring down the cost of insurance by preventing health issues before they arise.
-The focus on wellness is in this same vein, helping to ensure that women stay healthy and avoid needing medical services.
+ObamaCare ensures that women have access to preventive services.
+Providing better preventive care for women will help to bring down the cost of insurance by preventing minor health issues from becoming major ones.
+This insurance reform helps to ensure that women stay healthy and avoid preventable medical problems.

 ObamaCare Women’s Health Fact: Over half the women in the United States have avoided or delayed preventive care due to cost.

 Below is a infographic created right before the new ObamaCare Women’s Health Benefits went into effect.
 Since then, millions of women have taken advantage of these new health benefits and health services.